SteveHodge/assistantdm/readme.txt

 * Remote token movement
 * Duplicate token function
 * BUG floating labels on tokens: website token key has no description, floating label checkbox is not restored on reload, if the label itself is deleted then changing the remote label will cause an exception
 * Support conditions (and change barbarian rage to a condition)
+* Make con changes affect overriden maxhps
+* BUG If floating label is deleted then changing the label causes an exception
+* BUG floating label checkbox not restored on load
+* BUG webcam token legend is missing the label if the token is set to have a floating label

 ---=== CODE STRUCTURE ===---
  camera - camera panel ui and functionality